Producer // Leonisio Castellon

 Processing // Wet-Process

 Elevation // 1350 Meters

 Sourcing Information: Leonisio Castellon has been farming in San Luis, Honduras for 9 years.
 His sizable farm is just off a main road as you leave the town of San Luis.
-This is the first year he is putting the effort into to produce specialty coffee.
+This is the second year he is preparing coffee for the specialty market.
 This means that he is separating all of his Catuai from the lower quality Lempira variety.
 This is more work and creates a lower yield, but the premiums he receives for this lot is well worth the hard work.
-On top of separating his varieties he is also using less herbicides and rather, picking the weeds in the farm by hand.
+On top of separating his varieties he is also using fewer herbicides and rather, picking the weeds in the farm by hand.

 Castellon is devoted to picking only the ripest of cherries and producing the highest quality cup that he can.
 Like most of Central America, Roya (coffee rust) has been an issue in his area, but he fumigated early and is keeping healthy trees with regular pruning in order to keep the disease at bay.